ivanun3/skillsjournal/skills.md

 ## this is a list of my technical skills

-- Operating systems: Linux, Microsift Windows
+- Operating systems: Linux, Microsoft Windows
 - Containers: Docker, Kubernetes